Last updated 14 January 2019

 The lender can send a default notice if the borrower is one day overdue with their payment.

 If the lender refuses to postpone enforcement proceedings, the borrower can ask a court for a variation of the loan.
-External dispute resolution schemes can halt the repossession while a hardship variation proposal is considered.
+A complaint to the Australian Financial Complaints Authority can halt the repossession while a hardship variation proposal is considered.